-- Is my rainy day fund sufficient for my needs or should I top it up? - Are there debts I could pay off to reduce interest payments and increase my surplus income further? - Do I need to increase the amount of life or health insurance I have? - Should I consider moving excess cash into an ISA for taxfree returns? - Could I increase the regular contributions into my pension or make the most of other tax-efficient savings vehicles? - Do I want to set aside funds for my children's futures?
+- Is my rainy day fund sufficient for my needs or should I top it up? - Are there debts I could pay off to reduce interest payments and increase my surplus income further? - Do I need to increase the amount of life or health insurance I have?
+Is my cover inflation-proofed? - Should I consider moving excess cash into an ISA for taxfree returns? - Could I increase the regular contributions into my pension or make the most of other tax-efficient savings vehicles?

+• Do I want to set aside funds for my children's futures?

-Sally's financial planner has identified that she only has enough money in her rainy day fund to cover the equivalent of one month's spending.
-She recommends that Sally direct some of her surplus monthly income into an easy access deposit account until the balance reaches between three and six months of expenses, to provide Sally with a larger financial cushion.
+Due to rising prices, Sally only has enough money in her rainy day fund to cover the equivalent of two month's spending.
+Her financial adviser recommends that she redirects some of her surplus monthly income into an easy access deposit account until the balance reaches between three and six months of expenses, to provide Sally with a larger financial cushion.
+She also recommends that they monitor Sally's expenses to ensure that the balance keeps pace with the rate of inflation.